openstack-archive/sahara/doc/source/userdoc/overview.rst

 templates are always plugin and Hadoop version specific.
 A template could not be used with plugun/Hadoop version different than ones it was created for.

+You may find the list of available plugins on that page: :doc:`plugins`

 Image Registry
 --------------